grapestone5321/Kaggle-Courses-Python/README.md

 ### 1 Hello, Python
 A quick introduction to Python syntax, variable assignment, and numbers

+- Hello, Python!

+- Numbers and arithmetic in Python

+- Order of operations

+- Builtin functions for working with numbers

 ### 2 Functions and Getting Help
 Calling functions and defining our own, and using Python's builtin documentation